Autodesk-Forge/forge-dataviz-iot-reference-app/README.md

 ### Prerequisite

-To successfully run this _IoT Reference App_, you need a _Forge account_.
-To setup your Forge account, simply follow [this step-by-step tutorial](https://forge.autodesk.com/developer/start-now/signup).
+To successfully run this Reference Application, you need a _Forge account_.
+If you do not have a Forge account, see [Creating your Forge account](https://learnforge.autodesk.io/#/account/).

-### Running the reference app
+### Installing and Running the Reference Application

-You can find a comprehensive steps of setting up this _IoT Reference App_ in [this Forge developer's guide](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/quickstart/running_the_application/).
+To install and run the Reference Application, see the [Data Visualization Extension (Beta) QuickStart](https://forge.autodesk.com/en/docs/dataviz/v1/developers_guide/quickstart/).

 ## Advanced Users

 ### Customization options

-If you'd like to add your own customization on top of our baseline, then you can easily do so by modifying the following files:
+If you'd like to add your own customization on top of the Reference Application baseline, you can modify the following files:

 -   _custom.scss_ : Override or add custom styling to your application.
 -   _client/pages/CustomPage.jsx_ : Create a custom page for your application.